RaspberryPiFoundation/python-curriculum/en-GB/lessons/The Year 2025/The Year 2025 - notes.md

 #Resources
 For this project, Python will need to be installed.
 It is recommended that version 3.2 of Python is installed.

+You can find a completed version of this project's challenges by clicking the 'Download Project Materials' link for this project, which contains:

++ TheYear3000.py
++ AgeInDogYears.py

 #Learning Objectives
 + Data types;
 + Numbers and calculations;